 - Another third party

-The best way to prove an individual or party’s negligence and liability for your accident involves gathering a range of evidence, such as for example:
+The best way to prove an individual or party’s negligence and liability for your accident involve gathering a range of evidence, such as for example:

 - The drunk driver’s blood alcohol test results